---

 site_url: https://mersel.ai

-description: A strategic guide on configuring robots.txt to protect intellectual property from AI training crawlers while maintaining visibility in AI search engines like ChatGPT and Perplexity.
+description: A technical guide for B2B and ecommerce brands on configuring robots.txt and CDN settings to block AI training crawlers while maintaining visibility in AI search engines like ChatGPT and Perplexity.

 page_type: blog